Histamine

-Histamine is an organic nitrogenous compound involved in local immune responses communication, as well as regulating physiological functions in the gut and acting as a neurotransmitter for the brain, spinal cord, and uterus.
+Histamine or histamin is an organic nitrogenous compound found in mammals and many vegetables, fruits and food products.
+It consists of an imidazole ring attached to an ethylamine chain; under physiological conditions, the amino group of the side-chain is protonated.

+In mammals it is found within granules of basophils and mast cells (over 90% of body stores), as well as within neurons of the tuberomammillary nucleus in posterior hypothalamus.

 Discovered in 1910, histamine has been considered a local hormone (autocoid) because it is produced without involvement of the classic endocrine glands; however, in recent years, histamine has been recognized as a central neurotransmitter.

-Histamine is involved in the inflammatory response and has a central role as a mediator of itching.
+In humans it is involved in local immune responses communication, as well as regulating physiological functions in the gut and acting as a neurotransmitter for the brain, spinal cord, and uterus.
+Histamine is involved in the inflammatory response and is a central mediator of itching.
 As part of an immune response to foreign pathogens, histamine is produced by basophils and by mast cells found in nearby connective tissues.
 Histamine increases the permeability of the capillaries to white blood cells and some proteins, to allow them to engage pathogens in the infected tissues.
-It consists of an imidazole ring attached to an ethylamine chain; under physiological conditions, the amino group of the side-chain is protonated.

 Properties

-Histamine base, obtained as a mineral oil mull, melts at 83–84 °C. Hydrochloride and phosphorus salts form white hygroscopic crystals and are easily dissolved in water or ethanol, but not in ether.
+Histamine base, obtained as a mineral oil mull, melts at 83–84 °C. Hydrochloride and phosphate salts form white hygroscopic crystals and are easily dissolved in water or ethanol, but not in ether.
 In aqueous solution, the imidazole ring of histamine exists in two tautomeric forms, identified by which of the two nitrogen atoms is protonated.
-The nitrogen farther away from the side chain is the 'tele' nitrogen and is denoted by a lowercase tau sign and the nitrogen closer to the side chain is the 'pros' nitrogen and is denoted by the pi sign.
+The nitrogen farther away from the side chain is the tele nitrogen and is denoted by a lowercase tau and the nitrogen closer to the side chain is the pros nitrogen and is denoted by the pi.
 The tele tautomer, N^{τ}-H-histamine, is preferred in solution as compared to the pros tautomer, N^{π}-H-histamine.

 The tele tautomer (N^{τ}-H-histamine), on the left is more stable than the pros tautomer (N^{π}-H-histamine) on the right.

 Histamine has two basic centres, namely the aliphatic amino group and whichever nitrogen atom of the imidazole ring does not already have a proton.
 Under physiological conditions, the aliphatic amino group (having a pK_{a} around 9.4) will be protonated, whereas the second nitrogen of the imidazole ring (pK_{a} ≈ 5.8) will not be protonated.

 Thus, histamine is normally protonated to a singly charged cation.
 Since human blood is slightly basic (with a normal pH range of 7.35 to 7.45) therefore the predominant form of histamine present in human blood is monoprotic at the aliphatic nitrogen.
 Histamine is a monoamine neurotransmitter.